Journalists are eligible for free email subscriptions: TipSheet and WatchDog TipSheet (on access issues).

 Deadline: Jun 1, 2022

 Report for America Corps Member Journalists

-Be part of a movement to strengthen communities, and our democracy, through local journalism that is truthful, fair, fearless and smart.
-Applications open December 8 for approximately 175 full-time positions to include 10 environmental positions offered through a partnership with the University of Missouri School of Journalism and the Society of Environmental Journalists (join the Dec 8 info webinar; link TK).
+Be part of a movement to strengthen communities, and our democracy, through local journalism that is truthful, fair, fearless and smart. seeking talented, service-minded journalists and photographers to join our reporting corps.
+Applications are now open for 56 reporter positions, including two that focus on environmental reporting at KGNU Radio and The New Bedford Light.
+RFA is a two-year program, with an optional third year.
+Each service year begins on July 10 and runs through July 9.
 Open to emerging journalists with internship and newsroom experience and experienced journalists looking for a new opportunity to serve local newsrooms to report on under-covered issues and communities.
 FAQs.
 Contact: Earl Johnson, Director of Admissions.

 Richard H. Driehaus Foundation Awards for Investigative Reporting

 Presented by the Better Government Association with the support of the Richard H. Driehaus Foundation, the Awards recognize the best in government-related investigative reporting from across the Midwest region, defined as Illinois, Indiana, Ohio, Wisconsin and Michigan.
 Judged by a rotating panel of journalists and media educators, the awards highlight the impact of investigative reports as a reform tool within the context of state and local government waste, fraud and corruption.
 Cash prizes.

 Since 1995, these Awards have annually recognized the work of freelance journalists globally for the crucial role they play in newsgathering.
 Includes multiple categories for freelance reporters, filmmakers, photojournalists and camera operators.
 Cash prizes.

 Deadline: Jul 31, 2022